-PSYE Frequently Asked Questions
+PSYE Auditions Frequently Asked Questions

-PSYE Frequently Asked Questions
+PSYE Auditions Frequently Asked Questions

-Auditions for the 2025-26 season will take place online with pre-recorded video submissions.
-Application materials, audition fee and audition video must be submitted by Friday, May 2, 2025 at 11:59 p.m.
+PSYE audition applications for the 2026-27 season must be submitted by Friday, May 1, 2026 at 11:59 p.m.
 PDT.

 Violin, viola, cello, double bass, flute, oboe, clarinet, bass clarinet, bassoon, alto saxophone, tenor saxophone, baritone saxophone, horn, trumpet, tenor trombone, bass trombone, euphonium, tuba, harp, piano, and percussion.
 We do not accept vocalists.